-Statement of Authority 5.2
+5.2 Statement of Authority

-This section of the EIAR has been prepared by Catherine Johnson and reviewed by Niamh McHugh and Sean Creedon, all of MKO.
-Catherine is an Environmental Scientist with MKO with over two years of private consultancy experience and expertise in climate and sustainability matters.
+This section of the EIAR has been prepared by Brandon Taylor and Catherine Johnson, and reviewed by Ellen Costello, all of MKO.
+Brandon is an Environmental Scientist with MKO with over one year of private consultancy experience.
+Brandon holds a BSc (Hons) in Geography from McGill University, and a MSc (Hons) in Coastal & Marine Environments from the University of Galway.
+Catherine is an Environmental Scientist with MKO with over one year of private consultancy experience and expertise in climate and sustainability matters.
 Catherine holds a BSc in Earth and Ocean Science and a LLM in Global Environment and Climate Change Law.
 Prior to joining MKO in 2022, Catherine worked as an Environmental Social Governance (ESG) analyst for Acasta in Edinburgh.
 Catherine has expertise regarding international climate law and policy, earth processes, ocean science, and sustainability/ESG.
 Catherine has been involved in a myriad of environmental service offerings at MKO including EIA Screenings and Reports, climate and sustainability related work and renewable energy infrastructure projects.
-Niamh is a Project Environmental Scientist who has been working with MKO since June 2021.
-Niamh possesses a BSc (Hons) in Environmental Science from the National University of Ireland, Galway.
-Niamh has been involved in the compilation and production of a number of EIARs, mainly in the field of Renewables.
-Emily graduated from the National University of Ireland, Galway in 2022 with a B.Sc. in Environmental Science.
-Since beginning her work with MKO, Emily has been working as part of a large, multidisciplinary team in order to complete complex Environmental Impact Assessment Reports (EIARs) for largescale onshore wind energy developments, as well as other large renewable developments.
-Sean is an Associate Director in the Environment Team at MKO.
-He oversees a team of highly skilled environmental professionals working on EIAR for large-and medium scale Renewable Energy infrastructure.
-Sean has directed and overseen multiple renewable energy projects across wind, solar, battery and hydrogen as well as a range of thermal and other energy related developments.
-He has worked on the planning and environmental impact elements within all stages of wind farm project delivery.
-He is a member of the MKO senior management team responsible for developing the business, mentoring team members, fostering a positive culture and promoting continuous employee professional development.
-Sean has over 22 years' experience in program and project development, holds an MSc from NUI Galway and a Diploma in Project Management from Institute of Project Management Ireland.
+Ellen is a Project Environmental Scientist with over four years of consultancy experience with MKO and has been involved in a number of wind energy EIAR applications including the compilation of numerous chapters and the preparation of population and human health assessments and reports for EIAs.
+Ellen holds a BSc. in Earth Science and a MSc. in Climate Change: Integrated Environmental and Social Science Aspects.
+This report has been reviewed by Sean Creedon (B.Sc., M.Sc.).
+Sean has 22 years' experience in planning and environmental impact elements within all stages of wind farm project delivery.